-You can take as much baked goods as you wish in your checked baggage.
-Since these bags often get very shaken up as they pass through the baggage handling systems at the start and end of the journey make sure you pack them securely and in a container with a tight fitting lid.
+You can take as many baked goods as you wish in your checked baggage.
+Since these bags often get very shaken up as they pass through the baggage handling systems at the start and end of the journey make sure you pack them securely and in a container with a tight-fitting lid.

 Taking baked goods overseas

 If you are traveling from the US to an overseas destination you can take baked goods on board with you to eat during the flight but, depending on the country you are flying to, you may not be able to take them through customs at the other end.

 You should check with the relevant authority in the country you are traveling to for confirmation.
 As an example this is what you can bring into Australia – What you can bring into Australia.

 Even if they are allowed, you will normally still need to declare them on the customs declaration form you will be given to complete.
 Failure to do so could result in them being confiscated and you receiving a fine.

 If you are bringing baked goods back into the US then you will need to declare them at customs, but will normally be allowed to bring them in.